talexander-conga/rulebuilder-reactapp-eu/README.md

 ### Environment Configuration
 When hosting the frontend in Azure, environment variables (like `VITE_CONGA_CLIENT_ID`) should be configured in the **Configuration** section of the Azure Static Web App in the Azure Portal.

+## TODO

+- [ ] Support deployment of the React Web App to the Conga Advantage Platform.